jssql1234/docs-sqlpay/docs/integration/hrms/e-payroll/payroll-setup.md

 **Step 2:** Enter Title and Remark
 - Remark is optional and visible in maintenance view only

-**Step 3:** Select a Category and Date for when the Announcement will be visible to the employees
+**Step 3:** Select a Category and Date for the duration the Announcement will be visible to the employees

   ![maintain-announcement1](../../../../static/img/integration/hrms/e-payroll/maintain-announcement1.png)